sucho-archiving/sucho-archiving.github.io/browsertrix-cloud.md

 ### Downloading the WACZ

-From the download tab, you can download the WACZ file if you would like to have a copy or test it locally.
-Note that you *do not* need to upload it, as it is automatically added to the SUCHO cloud storage.
+From the download tab, you can download the WACZ file if you would like to have a copy or test it locally. **Note that you *do not* need to upload it, as it is automatically added to the SUCHO cloud storage.**

+## Completing the crawl job
+Verify the website was captured by using the 'View Crawl' link on the crawl page to check the output.
+Focus on verifying that the main subcomponents of the site were saved, especially pages listed in the navbar.
+Many links on the site may be external to the domain you preserved, so don't worry if those are broken.

+Make sure to add info the Notes field about any errors you encountered and any concerns you have about the quality of the archive file.
+The Quality Control team can verify your lingering questions.

+At this point, your crawl is complete!
+Thank you for your work.

+Please mark in the spreadsheet the row’s status as “Submitted,” and continue on to the next item.

 ## Adding more crawl templates
 We recommend that you have no more than 10 crawl templates running at a given time, and that you keep an eye on them to make sure they're successfully running.
 You can add more crawl templates as crawls complete.